Could This Be the Most Ingenious Way to Scan the Backs of Your Photographs?

 I was very impressed with the nice textured background, the colors they chose for their design, and how easy it was to figure out how to operate.

-And just as I had hoped, “scanning” something was a very simply process.
+And just as I had hoped, “scanning” something was a very simple process.
 Basically, you aim the camera, focus, shoot, make an adjustment (only if you want to), and save it.

 For the sake of these tests, I didn’t manually adjust any of the corners (Step 2) in either application.

-I decided not to because this was more to me about how good can I get these to look, running as efficient a workflow as possible.
+I decided not to because this was more to me about how good I could get these to look, running as efficient a workflow as possible.

-If I had to manually adjust every corner on hundreds or even thousands of images, I doubt I would even consider these apps as a viable option.
+If I had to manually adjust every corner on hundreds or thousands of images, I doubt I would consider these apps a viable option.

 No matter how hard I tried, going through all of the settings, I couldn’t get my test image to look like a “real photo”.

-Instead, it just turned out looking like a facsimilie — a “photo copy”.
+Instead, it just turned out looking like a facsimile — a “photocopy”.

-Scanner Pro is really good at taking the image and altering the exposure so that the text or drawings etc. really “pop-out”.
-The handwriting in my image became ultra-contrasty between the black and white so it’s really easy to read.
+Scanner Pro is really good at taking the image and altering the exposure so that the text or drawings etc., really “pop out.”
+The handwriting in my image became ultra-contrasty between black and white, so it’s really easy to read.